-As discussed herein and in the SRE Denial, EPA's approach to evaluating SRE petitions at the time the 31 remanded SRE petitions were decided was impermissible under CAA section 211(o)(9), as determined by the RFA court.
-When EPA originally granted the 31 2018 SRE petitions, it did so in a manner that cited little support from the record, and at a time when the Agency's approach to evaluating SRE petitions was being reviewed in RFA; those exemption decisions were later remanded by the D.C.
+As discussed herein and in the SRE Denials, EPA's approach to evaluating SRE petitions at the time the 34 remanded SRE petitions were decided was impermissible under CAA section 211(o)(9), as determined by the RFA court.
+The Tenth Circuit remanded the two 2016 petitions and one 2017 petition to the Agency for reconsideration given the change in the law that is directly applicable to the adjudication of those remanded SRE petitions.
+Similarly, when EPA originally granted the 31 2018 SRE petitions, it did so in a manner that cited little support from the record, and at a time when the Agency's approach to evaluating SRE petitions was being reviewed in RFA; those exemption decisions were later remanded by the D.C.
 Circuit for EPA to "issue new decisions" in light of the RFA and HollyFrontier decisions.
-At the time, EPA's decision to grant those 2018 SRE petitions was based solely on DOE's application of the small refinery scoring matrix and no independent analysis by EPA.
-In the SRE Denial, EPA no longer relies on the scoring matrix because, among other reasons, neither the 2011 DOE Study nor the scoring matrix considered the possibility that refineries would recover the cost of RINs through higher prices for their products.
-On remand, given the RFA opinion and EPA's extensive findings regarding RIN cost passthrough, EPA has issued the SRE Denial that denies all 31 remanded SRE petitions because they fail to demonstrate that the small refineries experienced DEH.
-The analysis presented in the SRE Denial is how EPA intends to evaluate all future SRE petitions.
+At the time, EPA's decision to grant those 2018 SRE petitions was based solely on DOE's application of the small refinery scoring matrix and no independent analysis by EPA.95 EPA's original actions granting the remanded 2016 and 2017 SRE petitions similarly applied an interpretation of the CAA SRE provisions that is inconsistent with the court's finding in RFA.
+In the SRE Denials, EPA no longer relies on the scoring matrix because, among other reasons, neither the 2011 DOE Study nor the scoring matrix considered the possibility that refineries would recover the cost of RINs through higher prices for their products.
+96 On remand, given the RFA opinion and EPA's extensive findings regarding RIN cost passthrough, EPA has issued the SRE Denials that deny all 34 remanded SRE petitions because they fail to demonstrate that the small refineries experienced DEH.
+The analysis presented in the SRE Denials is how EPA intends to evaluate all future SRE petitions.
 This new interpretation of CAA section 211(o)(9) will restore consistency and predictability to the adjudication of SRE petitions.

 Nonetheless, this new approach affects the 31 small refineries whose SRE petitions were remanded.
-There are practical obstacles that the 31 small refineries would individually face in acquiring enough RINs to satisfy their unmet 2018 obligations under the existing compliance scheme and requiring them to do so would have detrimental effects on the operation and liquidity of the RIN market.
+There are practical obstacles that the 31 small refineries would individually face in acquiring enough RINs to satisfy their unmet 2016-2018 obligations under the existing compliance scheme and requiring them to do so would have detrimental effects on the operation and liquidity of the RIN market.
 To avoid damaging the RFS program as a whole, which would have negative effects on all obligated parties, EPA is offering this Compliance Action to the subset of small refineries most adversely affected by EPA's change in statutory interpretation regarding SREs and DEH.